Hardware

 Step 4.
 More Parts

-Factory assembled boards will need the eight ICs added to them.
+Factory-assembled boards still require you to install the eight ICs.
 Upload the active parts list to a Mouser shopping cart.

 If you are soldering it yourself, upload the full parts list to a Mouser shopping cart.